-If you’re looking for an extended warranty plan for your Chrysler vehicle, we recommend you consider the following third-party options too.
-At minimum you should get a quote or two to compare the customized price and plan to the dealer’s option.
+If you’re looking for an extended warranty plan for your Chrysler vehicle, we recommend you consider the following third-party options as well.
+At minimum you should get a quote or two to compare the customized price and plan with the dealer’s offer.
+We’ve reviewed the best extended car warranty companies, and the providers below were some of our top picks.
+Receive fast and easy personalized quotes by clicking the buttons below.

 Chrysler Extended Warranty Overview

 Your Chrysler is protected from mechanical breakdowns with the Chrysler extended warranty, which lasts for up to 8 years or 150,000 miles.
-Chrysler offers two different extended warranty plans through Mopar®, which is its parts, service, and customer care division.
+Chrysler offers two different extended warranty plans through Mopar®, the parts, service and customer care division for all Fiat Chrysler Automobiles (FCA) brands.

-While Chrysler’s factory warranty is helpful for new car owners, many Chrysler owners seek additional coverage when their factory warranty is expiring.
+While Chrysler’s factory warranty is helpful for new car owners, many Chrysler owners seek additional coverage before their factory warranty expires.
 Chrysler manufactures some of the nicest vehicles on the road such as the Chrysler 300, but J.D.
 Power’s 2020 Dependability Study ranks the company’s vehicles below average in terms of reliability.

 Chrysler owners who love their vehicles are smart to consider purchasing an extended car warranty to protect them in case of any needed costly repairs.
 The two Chrysler extended warranty plans offered are:

-- Mopar Added Care Plus plan: Covers over 800 major components, including the powertrain, mechanical systems, and more.
-This plan allows you to choose your coverage period, adding somewhere between 2 years/60,000 miles of coverage to a maximum of 8 years/150,000 total miles.
+- Mopar Added Care Plus: Covers over 800 major components, including the powertrain, mechanical systems and more.
+This plan allows you to choose your coverage period, adding somewhere between 5 years/60,000 miles of coverage to a maximum of 8 years/150,000 total miles.

-- Mopar Maximum Care plan: Covers 5,000 components for up to 8 years/150,000 total miles.
+- Mopar Maximum Care: Covers 5,000 components for up to 8 years/150,000 total miles.
 This plan is very comprehensive, covering almost everything in your vehicle.
-A few exceptions are your tires, brakes, wiper blades, and catalytic converter(s).
+A few exceptions are your tires, brakes, wiper blades and catalytic converter(s).

 Chrysler’s extended warranty plans also come with these features: